This DIY closet remodel can give you lots of ideas for budget-friendly ways to get the closet set-up of your dreams on a budget…

 the clear acrylic purse holders are something I’ve gotta admit I’m particularly proud of.

-I used a similar product for a wall-mounted magazine holder round the corner, as you can see above.
+I also used a similar product for a wall-mounted magazine holder around the corner, as you can see above.

 Instead of hiding out in the bathroom when Mommy’s in need of a zen moment, I escape to the closet.
+Shhhh…don’t tell!

-It’s a bit modern, a bit glam, and WAY more “Real Housewives” of you-name-the-city, than I EVER expected or even wanted to have in my home.
+Our cheap DIY closet renovation is a bit modern, a bit glam, and WAY more “Real Housewives” of you-name-the-city, than I EVER expected or even wanted to have in my home.

-Pin this project for later:
+Pin this post for later!